 - Never make any admissions of liability.
 This includes statements about being on the phone while driving, being distracted, or admitting that you caused the accident

 - Use flares if necessary to protect yourself and others from oncoming traffic

-- Call the police—obviously not all fender benders will require this, but severe accidents may warrant a police report
+- Call the police – although this may not be necessary for minor fender benders.
+However, severe accidents may warrant a police report

-After the accident, be sure to notify your insurance carrier about the accident immediately.
-If you did not call the police, they may ask you to file a police report or make a statement.
+After the accident, be sure to notify your insurance carrier immediately.
+If you did not call the police already, they might ask you to file a police report or make a statement.
 Remember, you will always want to think twice before talking to the other driver’s insurance companies or making any admissions of guilt.
 In Massachusetts, even if you are found partially liable, you may still recover damages in auto accident litigation cases, but note that your recovery will be reduced.

 Boston Auto Accident Litigation Attorneys

 John J. Sheehan is an experienced Boston personal injury lawyer serving clients in the greater Boston region.
 His knowledge of auto accident litigation can help you receive the greatest compensation possible.
 To speak with our Boston car accident attorneys, call the Law Office of John J. Sheehan at (617) 925-6407 to set up a free legal consultation.